karolinaklak/SoluCar/README.md

 # SoluCar

 SoluCar is a desktop application designed to provide real-time vehicle data, manage diagnostic trouble codes, perform ECU mapping, and manage stages.
-The application is built using C# and Angular, and follows the principles of clean architecture.
+The application is built using Java and Angular, and follows the principles of clean architecture.

 # Features